atom-minimap/minimap/README.md

 ### Features

-* Plugin API: Use the plugin generation command and start developing your plugin right away.
+* Service-based Plugin API: Use the plugin generation command and start developing your plugin right away.
 * Decoration API: Use the same API to manage `TextEditor` and `Minimap` decorations.
 * Canvas-based Rendering: Simple, fast and flexible.